 While we are deliberating over how to choose dialer software, it’s important also to understand the two ways of hosting the solutions.
 Most early dialers were hardware based.
 Today, it’s also possible to have a dialer hosted in the cloud.

 Practically, there is no real difference in terms of function whether you choose a hosted or on-premise dialer.
 It all depends on your needs as an organization to have your own server or not.

 If hosting all software and hardware solutions on-premise is the cornerstone of your IT department’s policies, then your organization will likely be required to take the on-premise option for dialer hosting.

 This option is the more flexible option of the two.
-It can be more affordable to use a cloud-hosted dialer, as you only pay for your license on a month-to-month basis.
-If a research project doesn’t call for a dialer – no problem!
+It can be more affordable to use a cloud-hosted dialer, as you only pay for your license on a month-to-month basis if a research project doesn’t call for a dialer – no problem!

-There is also less of a responsibility for maintenance on your staff, no upfront costs, and is scalable based on your needs.
+There is also less of a responsibility for maintenance on your staff, no upfront costs, and it is scalable based on your needs.

 The Voxco Dialer has a versatile dialing solution with 4 built-in modes.
 These modes enable you to tailor the dial pattern per project: